NeilJustice/ZenUnitAndMetalMock/README.md

 A "single strict" mocking framework requires that all mocked-out functions be explicitly expected before being called.

-A "double strict" mocking framework requires that all mocked-out functions be both explicitly expected and explictedly asserted as having been called, thereby minimizing the likelihood of extraneous function calls being present in a C++ program being unit tested with ZenUnit and MetalMock.
+A "double strict" mocking framework requires that all mocked-out functions be both explicitly expected and explicitly asserted as having been called, thereby minimizing the likelihood of extraneous function calls being present in a C++ program being unit tested with ZenUnit and MetalMock.

    * [ZenUnit command line usage](#zenunit-command-line-usage)
    * [How to unit test FizzBuzz with ZenUnit's value-parameterized test syntax](#how-to-unit-test-fizzbuzz-with-zenunits-value-parameterized-test-syntax)